I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 As with many of the world's best ideas, the Turnip Prize originated in a pub in England.
-The award is a spoof of the Turner Prize that is handed out annually by the Tate Gallery in London for excellence in contemporary art.
+The award is a spoof of the Turner Prize (which is handed out annually by the Tate Gallery in London for excellence in contemporary art).
 To say that some of the prizewinning Turner entries are controversial is a bit of an understatement.

 The Turner Prize